Maks0101aps/Currency-Converter/README.md

 - **Dotenv**: Environment variable management for secure configuration

 ### APIs
-- **Open Exchange Rates API**: Real-time currency exchange rate data
+- **Open Exchange Rates API**: Free tier for real-time currency exchange rate data

 ## How to Run the Project